What is the BIFF Communication Method and Why Does It Matter

 3. Focus on the Issue, Not the Emotions

 Address the substantive issues raised in the message, not the emotional content or personal attacks.
 Stick to facts and specific behaviors or actions.
+The High Conflict Institute provides resources and training on focusing on issues rather than emotions in high conflict situations.

 4. Use "I" Statements